-- The Ridge Trail in Skyline Wilderness Park re-opens on Saturday, January 20.
+- The Ridge Trail in Skyline Wilderness Park re-opened on Saturday, January 20, 2018.

 - The Lower Oat Hill Mine Ridge Trail (in Robert Louis Stevenson State Park) re-opened in late November 2017.

-- All Ridge Trails in Sonoma County Regional Parks are open, with the exception of trails in Hood Mountain Regional Park.
+- All Ridge Trails in Sonoma County Regional Parks are open, with the exception of trails in Trione-Annadel State Park and Hood Mountain Regional Park.

-- Sugarloaf State Park’s Ridge Trail will hopefully re-open on February 1, 2018.
+- Sugarloaf State Park’s Ridge Trail re-opened on February 1, 2018.